tclindner/npm-package-json-lint/website/docs/configuration.md

 This is the same rule set previously published as [npm-package-json-lint-config-default](https://github.com/tclindner/npm-package-json-lint-config-default), which is now deprecated in favor of this built-in config.
 If you currently extend `npm-package-json-lint-config-default`, switch to `npm-package-json-lint:default` and remove the module from your dependencies.

+`npm-package-json-lint-config-default` will continue to work as-is throughout v11.x.
+Starting in v12, it is no longer supported, so please migrate before then.

 ### Configuration override

 v4+ added support for configuration overrides.
 This is great for monorepos.
 Please see an example below: